The pageload explained

 To understand the pageload of a Web site, the following example helps:

-One of the shopping bags is unasked by the supermarket with promotional material and questionnaires – you only have three left.
+• One of the shopping bags is filled up with promotional material and questionnaires by the supermarket without being asked – you only have three left.

-A wide shopping bag is filled with products you don’t need at all – just two bags left at your disposal.
+• Another shopping bag is filled with products they don’t even need – only two bags left at your disposal.

-In the end, you only have one bag for your products – the rest is filled with products or contaminated sites that you simply don’t need.
+• In the end, you are left with only one bag for your products – the rest is filled with products or legacy items that you simply don’t need.

-Most websites are built on this principle – we do it differently.
+Most websites are built according to this principle – we do it differently.

 Transfer to your website